-With Industry 4.0, companies are rapidly shifting from traditional supply chains to digital supply networks.
-They are using software and technologies like ERP, CRM, RFID, GSM, AI and machine learning to start their digital journey.
+With Industry 4.0, companies are rapidly shifting from traditional supply chain to digital supply networks.
+They are using software and technologies like ERP, CRM, RFID, GSM, artificial intelligence and machine learning to start their digital journey.
 However, to take this digital transformation forward, organizations need to focus on automation as well.

 A study by Information Services Group (ISG) shows that automation technologies can allow up to a 43% reduction in resources for order-to-cash processes, 34% for invoicing, and 32% for vendor and talent management.

-Automation technologies like RPA can turn out to be a game changer in supply chain management.
-It allows companies to replace tedious and mundane human processing involved in the supply chain with fast and accurate automation.
+Automation technologies like RPA can turn out to be a game changer in the supply chain management process.
+It allows companies to replace tedious and mundane human processing involved in the supply chain with faster and accurate automation.
 RPA is also important because it enables better collaboration and communication between disparate applications and helps in eliminating data silos.
 Therefore, companies that adopt RPA in supply chain management enjoy higher accuracy, cost reduction, increased ROI, better customer value and a host of other benefits.

 How RPA is solving real problems within the supply chain

-Now, let us have a look at some of the ways in which RPA is creating value for the supply chain:
+Now, let us have a look at some RPA benefits for the supply chain and logistics in creating value for the supply chain:

 Order processing and payments

-RPA can be used to efficiently handle key operations of order processing including product selection, payment processing and order confirmation.
+RPA software can be used to efficiently handle key operations of order processing including product selection, payment processing and purchase orders.
 This helps in optimizing productivity, reducing errors and saving time.

 Also, bots can be used to update information in the company’s database, process the payment, and send notifications to the required parties via e-mail and text.
 All these tasks can be easily automated using static business rules and do not need any human intervention.

-For any supply chain organization, the most critical task in to maintain an effective communication between manufacturers, suppliers, transportation agencies and customers, yet most of its tasks are usually handled manually.
+For any supply chain organization, the most critical task is to maintain effective communication between manufacturers, suppliers, transportation agencies and customers.
+Yet, most of its tasks are usually handled manually.
 Now with RPA, businesses can easily automate this entire communication process.
-This not only frees human resources but reduce errors as well.
+This not only frees human resources but reduces human errors as well.

-RPA also helps to automate email replies when an order has been requested, dispatched, struck midway, delayed or received.
-This ensures that all the parties involved in the supply chain get real-time notifications.
+RPA also helps to automate email replies when an order has been requested, dispatched, struck midway, delayed, or received.
+This ensures that all the parties involved in supply chain gets real-time notifications.
 Moreover, bots can also read emails received, recognize the context of the content and perform actions upon it.
 This process helps to reduce the human intervention required for answering queries.

 Supply and demand planning

 Supply and demand planning begins with gathering data from various sources like inventory levels, sales history, current market trends, pricing structure and more.
 The collected data is further optimized and aggregated into a standardized format for analysis.
-Using RPA technologies, data gathering, optimization and formatting can be done quickly.
+By adopting RPA in supply management some processes such as data gathering, optimization and formatting can be done quickly.